wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 Central Daylight Time (-05hrs GMT)

 To find the Time Zone Information, we can look at the <strong>TimeZoneInformation</strong> registry value within the SYSTEM registry hive.
-As noted earlier in the previous question, there is a CDT and CST timezone dependent on the time of the year.
-The latest modification time being in August would mean that CDT would be in effect instead of CST.

 The SYSTEM hive is at the following path:<br>
 <strong>\img_SCHARDT.001\vol_vol2\WINDOWS\system32\config\system</strong>